Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

 The second step of the feature construction procedure is the division of the \textit{normalized sector} into a set of sub-regions that enable encoding spatial information of the pixels within the \textit{normalized sector}.
-We perform a radial and angular division of the \textit{normalized sector} creating \textit{sub-sectors} and \textit{levels} respectively.
-For illustration, see Figure \ref{sub_regions}.
-As a result of this division, the position of each pixel within the \textit{normalized sector} image can be characterized in terms of two values: a \textit{level} and a \textit{sub-sector}.
+First, we define \textit{levels} of the \textit{normalized sector} by splitting it into six sub-regions on the basis of the radial distance of the pixel from the origin of the sector.
+Then, we define \textit{sub-sectors} by splitting the \textit{normalized sector} into four sub-regions on the basis of the pixel's rotation angle.
+As a result, the position of each pixel within the \textit{normalized sector} image can be characterized in terms of two values: a \textit{level} and a \textit{sub-sector}.
+An illustration of the \textit{normalized sector} divided into a set of \textit{levels} and \textit{sub-sectors} is presented in Figure \ref{sub_regions}.

-\section{Experiment design}
+\subsection{Experiment design}

-Here, we describe the experimental setup used in this study: first, we describe the dataset used for the training of the multivariate models, then we explain the models used for the benchmarking, as well as provide a list of the used multivariate classifiers.
-In addition, in this section, the reader can find the description of the methods used for the models' optimization and measures utilized for the models' performance evaluation.
+Here, we describe the experimental setup used in this study: first, we describe the dataset used for the training of the multivariate models, then we explain the models used for the benchmarking, and provide a list of used multivariate classifiers.
+In addition, in this Section, the reader can find the description of the methods used for hyperparameters' optimization and measures utilized for performance evaluation.

-\subsection{Dataset composition}
+\subsubsection{Dataset composition}

-The dataset was composed of 68 days of $\text{NO}_\text{2}$ TROPOMI satellite measurements collected during the period between 1 April 2019 and 31 December 2019.
-For the analysis, an area in the Mediterranean Sea, restricted by the following coordinate range: lon: $[19.5^{\circ}; 29.5^{\circ}]$, lat: $[31.5^{\circ}; 34.2^{\circ}]$ was chosen.
-This particular region was selected because of the high amount of sunny days, and comparably low levels of $\text{NO}_\text{2}$ pollution, which are favorable conditions for the analysis.
-An outline of the area studied is presented in Figure \ref{area_example}.